roblaszczak/go-cleanarch/README.md

 go-cleanarch was created to keep Clean Architecture rules, like a _The Dependency Rule_ and _interaction between modules_ in your Go projects.
-More about Clean Architecture you can read in [our article](https://threedots.tech/post/introducing-clean-architecture/?utm_source=go-cleanarch).
+For more information you should read [our article about Clean Architecture](https://threedots.tech/post/introducing-clean-architecture/?utm_source=go-cleanarch).

 Some benefits of using Clean Architecture: